reachusama/glos-housing-analysis/README.md

 - [ ] Refine app to produce value/impact & optimise UX
 - [ ] Integrate EPC Data for analysis
-- [ ] Host SQL server for full housing price + EPC data
+- [ ] Host SQL server suing BigQuery for full housing price + EPC data
 - [ ] Migrate from public cloud to custom instance
 - [ ] Deploy project to custom domain
 - [ ] Create automation script for auto-sync of new data